Keyboard shortcuts

 TrailingComma: [","^];

-In this example grammar the terminal in the production Num is assigned to the user type Number which in turn is a shorthand for crate::list_grammar::Number.
-Also the non-terminal Items is assigned to the user type Numbers which in turn is a shorthand for crate::list_grammar::Numbers.
+In this grammar, the terminal in the Num production is assigned to the user type Number, which is an alias for crate::list_grammar::Number.
+The non-terminal Items is assigned to the user type Numbers, an alias for crate::list_grammar::Numbers.

-The parser generator substitutes the automatically inferred type in the type of the production by the user provided one and the parser calls the conversion form the original type to the user type at parse time.
+The parser generator replaces the automatically inferred type with the user-provided type and calls the conversion from the original type to the user type during parsing.

-The original type is the one of the source item in the grammar - terminal or non-terminal.
-Please have a look at the generated semantic action of the internal wrapper for production 1 of the expanded grammar list-exp.par which can be found in also generated traits file examples\list_auto\list_grammar_trait.rs:
+The original type is the type of the source item in the grammar—terminal or non-terminal.
+See the generated semantic action for production 1 of the expanded grammar list-exp.par in the traits file examples\list\list_grammar_trait.rs:

 #![allow(unused)]